cyChop/beverages-js/README.md

 | `filters.moments`  | No        | Array   | The moments filters to be activated by default.
 The possible values are:<ul><li>`morning`: show teas advised for morning;</li><li>`daytime`: show teas advised for daytime;</li><li>`evening`: show teas advised for evening;</li><li>`unknown`: show teas with no advice.</li></ul>If several filters are activated, teas with at least one valid condition will show (it's an OR, not an AND).
 If neither this property nor `autoTime` are supplied, all filters will be active by default. |
 | `filters.autoTime` | No        | boolean | If `true`, the moments filters will automatically activate depending on the time of day.
 This option will not deactivate any filter set using the `moments` property of `filters`. |

-### :construction: Things to add to this documentation

-- troubleshooting (why doesn't it work, what does this error message mean, why are the icons missing, etc.)
-- GoogleSheet (what you shouldn't do, ...)

 ## Contribute/fork

 This project was built using [npm], [Gulp] and [Webpack].
 A Gulp task (`webserver:dev`) has been included to run it as a local server.